 How can you not get excited about that???

-Serve this awesome butter chicken with some basmati rice and naan and you have got a fabulous Indian meal!
+Serve it with some basmati rice and naan and you have got a fabulous Indian meal!
 Better yet, try making my Soft Gluten-Free Tortilla Flatbread as a worthy naan-substitute!
-While my flatbread recipe is not exactly like a true naan bread, it IS gluten-free and it is perfect for dipping into all that butter chicken sauce.
+While my flatbread recipe is not exactly like a true naan bread, it IS gluten-free and it is perfect for dipping into all that delicious curry sauce.

 So what are you waiting for??
 If you love butter chicken like we do, you have to give this recipe a go.
 You’ll be so proud of yourself when you realize you’ve got this!
 Leave me a comment below!